Champagne Bucket trips, former Soviet Union, Lithuania

 Below are some photos of our trip through Riga, and Sigulda Castle… You can see some of the art deco buildings that managed to survive the Soviet era.

 As for the castles, they were interesting to look at, but we didn’t have that much time for exploring.
 And, to be honest, by the time we got to the ruins, I was really tired.
-It’s tiring listening to someone talk and paying attention.
+It’s tiring listening to someone talk, and actively paying attention to what they say.
 We also did a fair amount of walking, and by the time the tour was ending, I was super hungry and cranky.
 However, I did enjoy hearing about the legend of Turaida Rose.
 Click here for more information on that.

 Here are some more photos from our excursion, mainly of Gutmana Cave, and a very old country church…